Current Year Income assessment

 Will your household income drop this year?

-If your household income is expected to drop by 15% or more compared to the 2018-19 tax year, you can ask us to calculate their student finance based on your estimated income for the current tax year instead.
+If you expect your household income to drop by 15% or more compared to the tax year we'd normally use, you can ask us to calculate their student finance based on your estimated income for the current tax year instead.

 Doing this means your child or partner could get more student finance, but it’s not right for everyone.
-At the end of the tax year, we’ll ask for evidence of your income to see if the estimates were right.
-If they were wrong, your child or partner will probably have been paid too much student finance and will need to pay some of it back.
+At the end of the tax year, we’ll ask for evidence of your income to check if the estimates you gave us were right.
+If they were wrong and your actual income is different to the estimates you gave, your child or partner will probably have been paid too much student finance and will need to pay some of it back.

 This information is for parents and partners.
 We also have information for students.